-At the cost of less than $2/ounce for brand name formula, feeding a preemie baby may cost a family less than $30/day.
-On the other hand, human donor milk costs between $3-$5/ounce to cover the cost collection, processing and distribution cost.
+At the cost of less than $2/ounce for brand-name formula, feeding a preemie baby may cost a family less than $30/day.
+On the other hand, human donor milk costs between $3-$5/ounce to cover the collection, processing, and distribution costs.

 Organizations like the Human Milk Banking Association of North America (HMBANA) connect mother “donors” to fragile infants that need the healing power of human milk.
 HMBANA is also advocating for donor milk as a universal standard of care, regardless of the ability to pay.

 Awareness about human milk banking and the healing power of donor milk should be shared with preemie parents.
 Instead, most newborn parents receive little information about human milk banks and instead receive care packages filled with free packages of formula.

 Families must be provided with the truth about the formula provided to their preemie infants in order to make the right decision about their health.
 When families are not provided the full truth and they receive a diagnosis of this devastating disorder, we believe those responsible should be held accountable through the courts.

 The parents of children who were born prematurely and given Similac or Enfamil formula are currently filing lawsuits against the manufacturers of these formulas alleging the failure to warn about the risk of NEC, amongst other claims.
 The plaintiffs are parents of newborns who were given the “toxic” cow’s milk-based formula shortly after birth.
 These premature infants developed life-altering diseases and some died.